Coca-Cola Europacific Partners PLC (CCEP) Stock: This is a Player of Success

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Coca-Cola Europacific Partners PLC (NASDAQ:CCEP) raised 3.73% to close Friday’s market session at $55.10, higher as compared to yesterday’s close.
-The stock price fluctuated between $53.53 and $55.21 throughout the trading session with the volume trading being 825832 shares, which represented a significant variation when compared to the three months average volume of 892.24K shares.
-The firm’s stock price fluctuated 4.65% within the last five trades and -0.99% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -2.36% in the last 6 months and -10.22% was subtracted to its value over the previous 3 months.
-CCEP stock is trading at a margin of 3.05%, -1.49% and -2.39% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Coca-Cola Europacific Partners PLC (NASDAQ:CCEP) raised 5.28% to close Tuesday’s market session at $57.80, higher as compared to yesterday’s close.
+The stock price fluctuated between $55.22 and $57.83 throughout the trading session with the volume trading being 2945019 shares, which represented a significant variation when compared to the three months average volume of 908.76K shares.
+The firm’s stock price fluctuated 8.77% within the last five trades and 8.24% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 0.96% in the last 6 months and -6.88% was subtracted to its value over the previous 3 months.
+CCEP stock is trading at a margin of 7.84%, 3.56% and 2.26% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Coca-Cola Europacific Partners PLC’s Profitability and Valuation Ratios Tell Us About the Stock?